MaxineOsueke/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * Write a function that prints half of a string, followed by a new line.

-* Write a function that prints n elements of an array of integers, followed by a new line
+* Write a function that prints n elements of an array of integers, followed by a new line.

 * Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

-Return value: the pointer to dest
-FYI: The standard library provides a similar function: strcpy.
-Run man strcpy to learn more

 * Write a function that convert a string to an integer.